Allied Health Professions Schools in New Jersey

 In 2018-2019, 1,138 students earned their Allied Health degrees in NJ.

-An Allied Health Professions major is the 5th most popular major in this state.
+As a degree choice, Allied Health Professions is the 5th most popular major in the state.

 In New Jersey, a allied health major is more popular with women than with men.